TrapperBerry/pavementdistressdetection/README.md

 # pavementdistressdetection
+This is a senior design project completed by two civil engineering undergraduate students at University of Tennessee at Chattanooga (UTC) in December 2021.
+The sendor design project is titled as "Computer Vision & Civil Engineering: Pavement Distress Object Detection"

 Repository for Google Colab notebooks for use in pavement distress detection on images and videos To access our data set use the following instructions